-According to Baby Center, coconut water is a natural and nutrient-rich isotonic drink that’s safe for pregnant women.34 Pregnant women may reap the benefits mentioned above, along with some others; for example, it’s believed that sipping coconut water with lemon juice may help ease morning sickness.35 However, make sure you consume coconut water in moderation.
-Too much may pose negative effects on your health, whether or not you’re pregnant.
+According to Baby Center, coconut water is a natural and nutrient-rich isotonic drink that's safe for pregnant women.27 However, make sure you consume coconut water in moderation.
+Too much may pose negative effects on your health, whether or not you're pregnant.

-Coconut Water Side Effects: Will Consuming Too Much Put You in Danger?
+Will Consuming Too Much Coconut Water Put You In Danger?

-A 2014 case study entitled "Death by Coconut," published in Circulation: Arrhythmia and Electrophysiology journal, gives an example of how too much coconut water can disrupt your potassium levels.
+A 2014 case study entitled "Death by Coconut," published30 in Circulation: Arrhythmia and Electrophysiology, gives an example of how too much coconut water can disrupt your potassium levels.
 A healthy man who consumed eight 11-ounce bottles of coconut water in a day experienced fainting and abnormal heart rhythms due to the dangerously high levels of potassium in his body.
 His blood pressure and heart rate were very low, and he reported feeling weak and lightheaded.